aminere/spider-engine/docs/source/behavior.rst

 -------------------

 1. Open the Developer Tools - see `How to Open Chrome Dev Tools <https://developers.google.com/web/tools/chrome-devtools/open>`_
-2. Under the **Assets** folder, your will find a debuggable Javascript file corresponding to each one of your Code Blocks or Converters.
+2. Under the **Assets** folder, your will find a debuggable Javascript file corresponding to each Program or Converter.

 	.. image:: ./behaviors/images/debugging.jpg